Aantrreksh/sql-query/event_streams_landing.md

 ```

 The difference from a batch query is that the FROM clause now points to a {{site.data.keyword.messagehub}} topic by using the CRN of an {{site.data.keyword.messagehub}} instance.
-The allowed formats of the events are JSON and AVRO.
+The allowed format of the events is JSON.
 The EMIT specifies the Cloud {{site.data.keyword.cos_short}} bucket
 and the required format is Parquet.
 The last option to specify is a valid {{site.data.keyword.keymanagementserviceshort}} key that holds an API key with the permissions to read from {{site.data.keyword.messagehub}} and write to Cloud {{site.data.keyword.cos_short}}.
 The API key is needed, as in theory, the job can run forever.